amezmo/vscode-settings/README.md

 # What's Amezmo?
-Amezmo is a complete hosting platform for PHP applications.
+Amezmo is a cloud hosting platform for PHP applications.

 # Extensions: